-You might want to start with a task list that includes everything you need to do to publish a post, social media and other essentials, then block out the time you have available so you can work on all those things.
+You might want to start with a task list that includes everything you need to do to publish a post and complete social media and other essentials, then block out the time you have available on your blog schedule so you can work on all those things.

 I love the Pomodoro Technique, which uses chunks of 25 minutes, but you can use segments of any length that works for you, long enough to get something done (and you’ll be surprised how much you can do in 25 minutes) but not so long that you get distracted.

 In addition to the day-to-day necessities, remember to set aside – and put on your calendar – time to do things like respond to emails and messages, bookkeeping, updating plugins and themes, learning more about blogging and your niche and so on.